Mexican Tetra (Astyanax mexicanus) Species Profile & Care Guide

 |TDS||90 - 447|

-Origins of the Mexican Tetra
+Natural Habitat of the Mexican Tetra

 The Mexican Tetra is native to the Nearctic realm, originating in the Nueces and Pecos Rivers, the Rio Grande in Texas as well as eastern and central parts of Mexico.
 They inhabit backwaters and pools of rivers and creeks with a rocky or sandy substrate and live in underground caves and caverns.
 In the winter season, some populations migrate to warmer waters.